Research Paper

 Implications

-The data from the current iteration of the model would seem to suggest that the emissions impacts of EVs are highly variable.
-The characteristics of a given EV, the type of ICEV it is replacing, the characteristics of the route, and especially the emissions factor of the electricity used can all lead to major differences in potential emissions savings between routes.
-Given this variance, the average values presented in this paper, while useful for understanding broad trends across the sample, are unlikely to be reflective of the emissions impacts of specific EVs.
-That said, while conventional vehicle emissions models may overstate the potential benefits of EVs, even when emissions were estimated using a less optimistic comprehensive model EVs were still found to produce emissions savings on average when compared to equivalent ICEVs, most notably in regions with well developed clean energy infrastructure.
+The data from the current iteration of the model suggest that the emissions impacts of EVs are highly variable.
+The characteristics of a given EV, the type of ICEV it replaces, the route's characteristics, and especially the emissions factor of the electricity used, can lead to significant differences in potential emissions savings between routes.
+Given this variance, the average values presented in this paper, although helpful in understanding broad trends across the sample, are unlikely to accurately reflect the emissions impacts of specific electric vehicles (EVs).
+That said, while conventional vehicle emissions models may overstate the potential benefits of EVs, even when emissions were estimated using a less optimistic comprehensive model, EVs were still found to produce emissions savings on average compared to equivalent ICEVs, most notably in regions with well-developed clean energy infrastructure.
 Furthermore, because electricity emissions were the primary factor in determining emissions savings, EVs have the potential to produce significantly greater emissions savings in the future as investment in clean energy infrastructure lowers the average emissions intensity of electricity.
-However, there is a more sobering side to this data.
-Even the best case emissions savings found in this study were still insufficient to meet the IPCCs 1.5° emissions reductions target for 2035, or its 2° target for 2050.(4) While our estimates of emissions savings were deliberately pessimistic, this would still seem to indicate that electrification of road vehicles may not be sufficient to meet our longer term emissions reductions goals by itself, and additional investments in both clean energy generation and less emissions intensive forms of overland transport may also be necessary to achieve our long term decarbonization goals.

 End of abstract.
 Request a copy of the full paper below.